Match Report

 Bromley played a much better game than they did at Claremont Road, Wade (right-half) and Coulson and Reece (forwards) doing particularly well.
 They did not play Fallon or Weeks (two old Golders Green players who appeared in the game at Claremont Road).

 Golders Green had to play with the wind and sun against them in the first half, and there was a sensational opening, a nice touch by Green to the left wing giving Boston the chance to send in a hot shot which Bartaby did well to save at the expense of a corner.
 Another good pass into the centre was made by Boston, but after that Bromley took up the running.
-The fist attack was repelled by W. Boston, but within ten minutes they opened the scoring, Coulson netting from Holbrook's pass.
+The first attack was repelled by W. Boston, but within ten minutes they opened the scoring, COULSON netting from Holbrook's pass.

 This goal was somewhat against the run of the play, but no one can say that Bromley's work did not merit their second goal, which came ten minutes later.
 Between these goals they attacked persistently.
 On one occasion Green was fouled when getting dangerous, and one or two movements by Bucci promised results, but there were palpable weaknesses in the attack.
-Bromley's second gaol came from a corner, Holbrook giving Kimber no chance.
+Bromley's second gaol came from a corner, HOLBROOK giving Kimber no chance.

-Soon afterwards Wilkinson scored for Bromley from a pass by Reece, but there was a prompt reply from Golders Green, a movement started by Bloxham ending in a goal by Browne.
+Soon afterwards WILKINSON scored for Bromley from a pass by Reece, but there was a prompt reply from Golders Green, a movement started by Bloxham ending in a goal by BROWNE.

 Half-time came with the score 3-2 in favour of Bromley, a lead which on the play they well deserved.